netresearch/jira-export/README.rst

 #.
 Setup cron to run the export every 15 minutes.

+Note: If you use jira 4.4, only export once a day.
+``jira-export`` doesn't support partial updates with it.

 Export some projects only
 =========================
 If you care about only a fraction of the projects in a JIRA instance,